-If you don’t feel like travelling independently, there’s always the option of taking a tour, but this will cost you more money.
+If you don’t feel like traveling independently, there’s always the option of taking a tour, but this will cost you more money.

 Guided tours from San Cristobal will stop at Agua Azul and Misol Ha Waterfalls as well as Palenque ruins before returning to San Cristobal.
-It’s a full day trip of 19 hours that departs as early as 2:30 a.m.
+It’s a full-day trip of 17 to 19 hours that departs as early as 2:30 a.m.
 The most popular option is this guided tour that is available on GetYourGuide and that is highly rated.

 How to get to Agua Azul from Palenque

-Once again the easiest way of getting to Agua Azul is by driving your own car.
-Palenque is about 40 miles (64 km) from Agua Azul and it takes about 1.5 hours to get there.
+Once again, the easiest way to get to Agua Azul from Palenque is by driving your own car.
+Palenque is about 40 miles (64 km) from Agua Azul, and it takes about 1.5 hours to get there.